-The cry of our dear neighbor impels us as Sisters of St Joseph, together with our associates and companions, to commit ourselves to work towards dismantling interlocking systems of oppression, including those that would limit access to voting.
+The cry of our dear neighbor impels us as Sisters of St. Joseph, together with our associates and companions, to commit ourselves to work towards dismantling interlocking systems of oppression, including those that would limit access to voting.
 Our sisters marched in Selma to help secure the Voting Rights Act of 1965.
 Sisters of St. Joseph were part of the treatment team that cared for John Lewis when he was brutally beaten on the Edmund Pettis Bridge fighting for voting rights.
 Today, we urge the swift passage of the John R. Lewis Voting Rights Advancement Act and the Freedom to Vote Act.
 These are two steps to ensuring that our voting processes do not discriminate against voters based on race.

 Please find further information about both The John R. Lewis Voting Rights Advancement Act and the Freedom to Vote Act below.
-If you are looking for a way to contact your Senators about supporting these acts or want to send a letter to the editor of your local paper, you can find both below as well.

 Both of these bills deserve bipartisan support.
-As the Community of St Joseph, which values seeking unity and communion, we are disheartened by the absence of such collaboration.
+As the Community of St. Joseph, which values seeking unity and communion, we are disheartened by the absence of such collaboration.
 If our Congress cannot find compromises that allow passage of these two bills, then we reluctantly support a filibuster carve-out by the United States Senate for bills that relate to voting rights.

 The John R. Lewis Voting Rights Advancement Act seeks to restore the full protections of the landmark Voting Rights Act of 1965.
 This new legislation is updated in part to reduce its vulnerability to another court challenge on the grounds of having outdated data on discriminatory voting practices, which was the basis for the 2013 Supreme Court decision.
 The revised bill is also worded to address a more recent Supreme Court decision that made the use of lawsuits against election officials under Section 2 of the Voting Rights Act more difficult.